anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never idealize others.
-They will never live up to your expectations.
+Quote: When in doubt, tell the truth.

-By: Leo Buscaglia
+By: Mark Twain